REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 <details markdown="1">
 <summary>Historical eduPersonTargetedID documentation</summary>

+> **Note**
-For historical purposes, we also include the original documentation on setting up eduPersonTargetedID.
+> For historical purposes, we also include the original documentation on setting up eduPersonTargetedID.
 However, as per above, we strongly encourage the migration to SAML2 Persistent NameID.